getsentry/publish/docs/key_rotation_vault_changes.md

 ### GitHub Actions in Separate Repo

-1. Centralize all release actions in a single, restricted-acces repo
+1. Centralize all release actions in a single, restricted-access repo
 2. Only add the bare-minimum personnel to this repo as admins (or with write access)
 3. Only expose the credentials/tokens to this repo
 4. At this stage, all releases access tokens are restricted to a few people